DevOcho/d8-chat/README.md

 # d8-chat
 DevOcho Chat is a modern, real-time collaboration hub built with Python, Flask, Peewee, HTMX, and WebSockets.
-It is designed to be a self-hostable, open-source alternative to platforms like Slack.
+It is designed to be a self-hostable, open-source alternative to platforms like Microsoft Teams, Slack, Discord, RocketChat, Google Chat, WhatsApp, etc.

+It was developed with ❤ by [DevOcho](https://www.devocho.com) as a showcase of our abilities.
+Feel free to hire us if you need custom software.

+We use it in our company every day.

+There is a companion mobile app under development.

 ## Features
 - Real-time Messaging